Learn how to increase your credit score and make the credit reporting system work better for you

 There are many credit reporting agencies however the three major credit agencies and the ones that you should be particularly aware of include:

 The information sent to the credit agencies are your credit usage patterns including your payment history.
 In the case of utility companies, apartment complexes and taxing agencies—negative information may be reported to TransUnion.
-Equifax and Experian if you become delinquent in your payment history, however your positive payments to them would not generally be included in your file.
+Equifax and Experian if you become delinquent in your payment history, however your positive payments to them would not generally be included in your file, as they are considered to be a part of the “4th Bureau” that very few consumers are aware of.

 Disputing Information In Your Credit File